evilimas/Live-chat-app/README.md

 ### How to Contribute:

 Contributions to this project are welcome!
 If you have any ideas for improvements, feel free to fork the repository, make your changes, and submit a pull request.

-### License:

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify it for your own purposes.

----

-Now, the "Start chatting" section is positioned higher in the README, making it more visible to users.